[Latest update: November 2020]

 - Franklin City in New Hampshire

 In the remaining locations, it is legal to grow, possess, and use kratom.
+You also do not need a prescription to buy it.

 For more detailed information on kratom legality in each state, view this post on kratom legality in the United States.